BuzzFeed to close news division, cut 15% of all staff

-Pulitzer Prize winning digital media company BuzzFeed will shut down its news division cuts another 15% of its staff across the company, adding to layoffs made earlier this year.
+Pulitzer Prize winning digital media company BuzzFeed will shut down its news division and cut another 15% of its staff across the company, adding to layoffs made earlier this year.

 BuzzFeed has approximately 1,200 total employees, according to a recent regulatory filing.